eugenius1/eugenius1.github.io/_posts/2021-05-15-my-investing-journey-1-the-awakening.md

 Something that can be bought with the hope of future profit and/or income.
 Common examples include stocks, bonds, real estate, currencies and commodities like gold.

 **Liability**:
-Something that makes you lose money, such as debt or a car (especially a brand new Lamborghini)
+Something that makes you lose money, such as debt or a car (especially a brand new Lamborghini).

 **Trading vs investing**:
 Generally, trading is short-term buying and selling for profit while investing means holding assets over a longer time (think years).